Canon EF lens mount: History

 The EF mount replaces its predecessor, the FD mount.

 The standard autofocus lens mounting technology of the time used a motor in the camera body to drive the mechanics of the focus helicoid in the lens by using a transfer lever.
 The key innovation of the EF series was to use a motor inside the lens itself for focusing.
 This allowed for autofocusing lenses which did not require mechanical levers in the mount mechanism, only electrical contacts to supply power and instructions to the lens motor.
 The motors were designed for the particular lens they were installed in.

 The EF mount reversed the mechanical logic of the FD mount.
 The FD mount provided the three-eared bayonet fitting on the camera body, and each FD lens provided a breech-lock receptacle to register and fasten the lens to the bayonet.
 The EF mount reverses this logic, providing the bayonet on each lens, and a receptacle on the camera body.

-The EF mount also changed the logical clamping action of the bayonet receptacle to improve the tactical operation.
-Attaching an FD lens to a camera body required two hands: one to hold the lens in position, and a second to twist the breech-lock ring to rigidly lock the lens to the camera.
-The EF mount instead provides leaf springs in the receptacle, which hold the registration surfaces of the lens and receptacle together along the optical axis, while the manual twisting action engages a spring-loaded registration pin in the receptacle which drops into a recess provided on the bayonet fitting, locking the rotation.
-This EF mount feature provided the convenience of attaching EF lenses with one hand (holding the lens and twisting), versus two hands (one to hold the lens, one to twist the breech-lock) required for the FD attachment.
-An EF lens may also be removed with one hand by gripping the base of the lens and pressing the nearby release button with the tip of thumb.
-The one-handed skillful operation of the EF mount allows changing lenses in handheld photography, since the other hand is freed to hold the camera body.

 When the EF mount was introduced in 1987, it had the largest mount diameter (54 mm internal) among all 35 mm SLR cameras.

 The EF series includes over eighty lenses, encompassing focal lengths from 8 to 1200 mm.
 Many EF lenses include such features as Canon's ultrasonic motor (USM) drive, an image stabilization system (IS), diffractive optics (DO) and, particularly for L-series lenses, fluorite and aspherical lens elements.